My Opinionated Git Conventions

 git-vir

-to merge and push changes anywhere within the chain. - Always merge the PR pointing to the default branch (
+to merge and push changes from within a PR chain. - Always merge the PR pointing to the default branch (

 main